Information for Parents

 Know that the system of fraternity/sorority recruitment is competitive.
 Not everyone who wants to be in a fraternity or sorority will receive a bid.

 Do not become too involved in the sorority/fraternity recruitment process.
 This is your student’s decision.
 Too often, parents do not allow their students to “fight their own battles.”
-By allowing your child to make their own decision, it helps the student mature and gain some assertiveness.
+By allowing your child to make their own decision, students become more mature, assertiveness and gain self advocacy tools.